AlexZhidiaev/Server/README.md

     $ uvicorn main:app --reload

-`reload` allows you to change the source code.
+`reload` allows you to change the source code while running it.

 By default settings your server will be located at http://127.0.0.1:8000, but you can change its port, e.g.